 Common Mistakes That Can Lead To Legal Problems For Mobile Notaries

-Notary Publics can find themselves in the hot seat of they become sloppy in their work.
-Performing bad notaries because of lack of attention to details or simply ignoring the importance of having proper documentation can lead to legal trouble for both the signer and the notaries.
+Notary Publics can find themselves in the hot seat if they become sloppy in their work.
+Performing bad notaries because of a lack of attention to detail or simply ignoring the importance of having proper documentation can lead to legal trouble for both the signer and the notaries.

 1. Failing To Require The Document Signer To Appear